Your wedding day is an exciting prospect, beyond (probably) anything you have experienced previously.

 Despite these compelling arguments, some brides will have the resolute intention of both buying new and keeping their fairy-tale dress.
 And that’s fine: if you have considered your options and are making an informed decision, then more power to you.

 No matter your final choice, keep in mind that however imperative the right gown is to your day being perfect, the other 50% of the anticipation should be about your marriage.

-After all, in the grand scheme of things your big entrance on the day is but a fleeting moment; it is your marriage that will endure.
+After all, in the grand scheme of things your big entrance on the day is but a fleeting moment; it’s your marriage that will endure.
 (And also sometimes be endured.
-But that is another blog post!)
+But that’s another blog post!)